 Pelvic floor problems are common and can be embarrassing and debilitating.
 This includes stress incontinence and leaking with exercise.
-Well woman checks that ask about prolapse - and don't normalise it!
+Well woman checks that ask about prolapse, that take care not to normalise it in a trivialising manner, would be welcome.

-The NHS App Squeezy helps and could be promoted for pregnant and post-natal women - but it would be good to have well evaluated technologies to support continence and pelvic floor care.
+The NHS-endorsed app Squeezy helps and could be further promoted for pregnant and post-natal women, but it would also be good to have well evaluated technologies to support incontinence and pelvic floor care.

-An app to tell people where there are public toilets and access to toilets could help people feel confident to go out.
+An app to tell people where there are public toilets and access to specific facilities in toilets could help people (women, and carers of women) feel confident to go out.

-Better devices to manage vaginal prolapse - including devices women can use themselves at home.
+Better devices to manage vaginal prolapse, including devices women can use themselves at home.
 Biofeedback devices for pelvic floor exercises can be difficult or boring to use.
-Would it be possible to make a device that is smaller and easier to insert and remove?
+Would it be possible to make a device that is smaller, and easier to insert and remove?

 It is hard to know accurately what size pessary to trial or order for a woman based only on examination.
 A better measuring tool or guide would be helpful.
 This could include information about other variables to consider.
-This might make fitting more tolerable and more effective.
+This might make fitting more tolerable and more effective, and the process of finding a suitable pessary quicker and less stressful for women.

-Better assessment would help plan treatment - and may help with shared understanding of what the problem is and how exercises can help.
-Point of care perineal ultrasound may help with this, including giving biofeedback.
+Better assessment of pelvic floor disorders would help plan treatment and may help with shared understanding of what the problem is and how exercises can help.
+Point of care (POC) perineal ultrasound may help with this, including giving biofeedback.

-Overactive pelvic floors often go undetected, and may be made worse by standard pelvic floor exercises.
+Overactive pelvic floors often go undetected and may be made worse by standard pelvic floor exercises.
 A device could help with relaxing the pelvic floor and minimising urinary incontinence.